2017.07.20: Page still in progress.

 • Genki 2: 1 chapter per week.
 Each chapter has 200-250 things to memorize.

 • Forum, handwriting, grammar & recording tasks usually once a week.
 Occasional reading quizzes.
-Forum tasks slowly graduate to paragraphs.
+Forum tasks slowly graduate from sentences to paragraphs.

 • Class is doing a bunch of talking & listening & going over the grammar in Genki.